Qrlew/docs/definitions.md

 Samples are then drawn from this generative model.

-Synthetic Date will not protect privacy per se, unless the generative model is fitted with a Differentially Private procedure such as DP-SGD [^3].
+Synthetic Date will not protect privacy per se, unless the generative model is fitted with a Differentially Private procedure such as DP-SGD {cite}`ponomareva2023dp`.

 In this documentation — focused on privacy — we will assume that

-[^1]: Yuhan Liu, Ananda Theertha Suresh, Felix Xinnan X Yu, Sanjiv Kumar, and Michael Riley.
-Learning discrete distributions: user vs item-level privacy.
-Advances in Neural Information Processing Systems, 33:20965–20976, 2020.

-[^2]: Royce J Wilson, Celia Yuxin Zhang, William Lam, Damien Desfontaines, Daniel Simmons-Marengo, and Bryant Gipson.
-Diﬀerentially private sql with bounded user contribution. arXiv preprint arXiv:1909.01917, 2019.

-[^3]: PONOMAREVA, Natalia, HAZIMEH, Hussein, KURAKIN, Alex, et al. How to dp-fy ml: A practical guide to machine learning with differential privacy.
-Journal of Artificial Intelligence Research, 2023, vol. 77, p.
-1113-1201.